Early Life

 Rise to Success

-Lorentzon began his career with an internship at Telia in 1995.
-He then moved to San Francisco and worked at AltaVista.
-In 1999, he co-founded Tradedoubler, a digital marketing company.
-He sold his Tradedoubler shares for $70 million in 2005.
-In 2006, he co-founded Spotify with Daniel Ek.
-Lorentzon served as the CEO of Spotify from 2006 to 2013 and then as Chairman of the board until 2016.
+Lorentzon's career began with an internship at Telia in 1995.
+In 1999, he co-founded Netstrategy, which later became Tradedoubler, a leading European digital marketing company.
+He sold his Tradedoubler option in 2005 for $70 million.
+In 2006, Lorentzon co-founded Spotify with Daniel Ek, using his own funds for initial expenses.
+Lorentzon served as CEO of Spotify from 2006 to 2013 and as Chairman of the Board from 2008 to 2016.

 Key Business Strategies